 Probably because there aren’t as many professional brass players as there are guitarists/ bass and keyboard players, which are a dime a dozen in comparison.

-Keep in mind when booking your brass wedding band that some bands might be more soul/ swing or motown orientated.
-But it all depends on what you’re looking for and where your musical tastes lie.
+Some bands might be more soul/ swing or motown orientated too.
+But it all depends on what you’re looking for and where your musical tastes lie

 It’s worth considering that you may pay more for a wedding band with brass compared to your standard band, but you’ll notice where the extra cash has gone in the form of entertainment value and in a full beautiful sound that’s unmistakable, and good brass wedding bands tend to be anything but standard.

-If you’d like to see what you can expect to pay for you wedding band in 2018, check out some recent research on wedding bands ireland prices for further info.
+If you’d like to see what you can expect to pay for you wedding band in 2019, check out some recent research on wedding bands ireland prices for further info.
+Not only will you get helpful research on the cost you can expect to pay for your wedding band, you’ll also get plenty of helpful information on other wedding services and costs.

 If you decide not to book a brass wedding band what are you actually missing out on??